Vegan Greek Salad with Almond-Cashew Feta

-- 1 portion of our homamde almond cashew feta (recipe on our blog)
+- 1 serving of our baekd almond-cashew feta cheese (recipe on our blog)

-Cook orzo pasta in a pot of salted water for approx. 8 minutes until they are al dente.
-Then drain and place in a large salad bowl.
+Bring a pot of salted water to a boil and cook orzo pasta according to package instructions until they are al dente, then drain and transfer them to a large salad bowl.

 For the nut mixture: